 During the Fall 2022 semester, the University of Georgia School of Law’s First Amendment Clinic trained over 70 local officials and more than 50 librarians around the state on the First Amendment right to record and how to appropriately respond to First Amendment auditors.

-Many thanks to students Mackenzie Ferguson and Colton Carpenter for developing and delivering the training to:
+Many thanks to Fall 2022 Clinic students Mackenzie Ferguson and Colton Carpenter for developing and delivering the training to:

-The Clinic is scheduled to present the First Amendment audits program in January 2023 to Georgia law enforcement members, fulfilling their training requirements under the Peace Officer Standards and Training (POST) Act.
+• members of Georgia law enforcement fulfilling training requirements under the Peace Officer Standards and Training (POST) Act

 A videocamera facing a large crowd.